victorBaro/VBFJellyView/README.md

 ## How to use it
-Download the project or Cocoapods <#JellyView#>.
+Download the project.
 You will find the main view called **VBFJellyView**.
 This class has 2 designated initializers:

 		//DESIGNATED INITALIZER FOR DEFAULT VALUES
 	- (id)initWithFrame:(CGRect)frame